carlosItDevelop/CursoAspNetCore6ZeroAoNinja/README.md

-# SmartAdmin for ASP.NET Core 3.1
+# SmartAdmin for ASP.NET Core

 SmartAdmin for ASP.NET Core is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.
 SmartAdmin for ASP.NET Core apps can run on .NET Core or on the full .NET Framework.
 It was architected to provide an optimized development framework for apps that are deployed to the cloud or run on-premises.
 It consists of modular components with minimal overhead, so you retain flexibility while constructing your solutions.
 You can develop and run your SmartAdmin for ASP.NET Core apps cross-platform on Windows, Mac and Linux.
 [Learn more about ASP.NET Core](https://docs.microsoft.com/aspnet/core/).

 ## Get Started

-Follow the **Getting Started** instructions in the SmartAdmin for ASP.NET Core **docs** folder or directly from the **ASP.NET Core 3.1** menu after launching the website locally.

-Or use the following instructions to setup a local server running SmartAdmin for ASP.NET Core:

 1. Download and install the **ASP.NET Core 3.1 SDK** here: https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.102-windows-x64-installer
     * You can verify the installation by opening a command line tool of your choice and running the following command: `dotnet --info`